 Descartes' Theory of Ideas

-Ideas are among the most important items in Cartesian philosophy.
-They serve to unify Descartes' ontology and epistemology.
+Ideas are among the most important items in Descartes’ philosophy.
+They serve to unify his ontology and epistemology.
 As he says in a letter to Guillaume Gibieuf (1583–1650), dated 19 January 1642, “I am certain that I can have no knowledge of what is outside me except by means of the ideas I have within me.”
-Descartes never produced any formal treatise or work dedicated specifically to the laying out of a theory of ideas.
-Even so, enough is included in published and unpublished work, as well as in correspondence, that allows for a basic reconstruction of a theory.
-This entry will focus principally on the theory of ideas and how it relates to Descartes' ontology.
-See the related entry Descartes, René: epistemology for more on how the theory relates to Descartes' epistemology.
+Descartes never published anything that specifically worked out a theory of ideas.
+Even so, he said enough in published and unpublished work, as well as in correspondence, that allows for a basic reconstruction of a theory.
+This entry will focus principally on the theory of ideas and how it relates to Descartes’ ontology, though in Section 6 of this entry, which includes discussion of simple natures and Descartes’ concepts of clarity and distinctness, certain components of his epistemology are briefly considered.
+For more on the epistemology, see the related entry Descartes, René: epistemology.

 - Academic Tools